soffes/blog/published/2019-06-08-great/great.markdown

 It’s not that I need everyone to think I’m great.
 It’s more that I want to prove to myself I could be great.

-I feel like I’m really that good at anything.
+I feel like I’m not really that good at anything.
 I dabble in a lot of things but none of it is anything great.
 I realize I have high expectations for myself and maybe this whole thought process is unreasonable after all.

-As I get older, I something think that I’m running out of time to do something great.
+As I get older, I sometimes think that I’m running out of time to do something great.
 Is how I’m spending my time now, the best way I can be spending it?

 I don’t really have a conclusion for this.
 Needs more thought.